shawnthompson/resume/jobs/CSD16J-014622-000313/cover-letter.md

 #### GCWeb theme

 Develop and maintain GCWeb theme for the Government of Canada's Web Experience Toolkit (WET) project on GitHub.com.
-This involves analyzing the templates in the Content and Information Architecture (IA) Specification written by TBS and turning them into HTML version of the layout defined in the document.
+This involves analyzing the templates in the Content and Information Architecture (IA) Specification written by TBS and turning them into HTML version of the layouts defined in the document.
 The document is constantly changing, which means I need to assess which templates are being used on the site and what changes need to be prioritized.

 #### Web Experience Toolkit (WET)